dequelabs/axe-linter-sonarcloud-github-action/README.md

 If using a platform other than linux you will need to update the command in the bash scripts (ie: change `axe-linter-connector-linux` to`axe-linter-connector-macos` or `axe-linter-connector-win.exe`).

+**Notes:**
-**Note:** it maybe possible to deploy this scripts in other CI/CD pipelines.
+* It may be possible to deploy these scripts in other CI/CD pipelines.
+* There is more than one way to get axe-linter-connector running in your GitHub pipelines, including checking out/cloning it from another repository and using a self-hosted runner that includes axe-linter-connector.

 ## Bash Scripts